simone-angioni/midi/README.md

-#### Actual generation
+#### MIDI generation

 This section is about the actual generation of the song from the fine tuned model.
-You can execute this phase without running any of the previous section by unzipping the already fine tuned models inside the *Model* folder in the *Generation* folder or you can use models fine tuned by you following the finetuning section instructions.
+You can execute this phase by unzipping the already fine tuned models inside the *Model* folder in the *Generation* folder or you can use models fine tuned by you following the finetuning section instructions.

 1 - Unzip the model from \Generation\models\NES or Rock or Classic